Blaiski/agileInsight.github.io/index.md

 Above is an explanation of visualised code items, detailing the color mappings used; White for classes, brown for files, blueish-green for methods & functions, red for structs, pink for namespaces, and beige for folders.
 The grey platform is the workspace folder.
 The above visualisation was generated using 10 files of different languages, obtained from real-word open-source systems and placed in a single project folder for demonstration purposes.

 ### 3. Authorising Access to your Jira or Trello Dashboard
-AgileInsight uses oauth to ask permission to access data on your agile dashboards, in much the same way that you would allow vscode and other IDEs to access your source control repository.
+AgileInsight uses oauth to ask permission to access data on your agile dashboards, in much the same way that you would allow Vscode and other IDEs to access your source control repository.

 <video width="1150" height="775" controls="true" allowfullscreen="true" poster="video captures/Auth Demo.png">
   <source src="video captures/Auth Demo.mp4" type="video/mp4">